Capelinha/nimo-vod-recorder/README.md

-# nimo-vod-downloader
+# nimo-vod-recorder

-Project to download vod files from nimo.tv.
+Project to record lives from nimo.tv in realtime, best than download the vod later because the watermark.
 Replace the getStreamerUrl with the name of the streamer